MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-administrator-getting-started.md

 -   [R Package Management](deployr-admin-r-package-management.md)
 -   [Scale & Throughput](deployr-admin-scale-and-throughput.md)
 -   [Diagnostic Testing & Troubleshooting](deployr-admin-diagnostics-troubleshooting.md)

->Use the table of contents to find all of the guides and documentation needed by the administrator.

 **Other Getting Started Guides**
 -   [Application Developers](deployr-application-developer-getting-started.md)